-Terrible god damn kisser but I haven’t paid for a beer around him in years”
+Terrible god damn kisser but I haven’t paid for a drink around him in years”

 “In high school my friend and my friend put little barbie sized cowboy hats on our erections and had a stand off at high noon.”